perplexedyawdie/mentaal-pitstop/README.md

 # Welcome to Mental Pitstop

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-I made this for MLH Mental Hacks II.
+I made this for MLH Mental Health Hacks II.

 ## Idea 🧠